Sieluna/RTSRP/README.md

 }
 ```

-* **GenerateCameraRay** calculates the origin and direction of the ray for the
+* **GenerateCameraRay** calculates the ray's origin and direction based on the
-  current pixel.
+  pixel's position in the camera's viewport.

 * The **Color** function calculates a gradient from top to bottom, creating the
   background effect.

 ### 2.2.
 Rendering in C# using the SRP Pipeline

-To set up the camera parameters in C#, use the following code:
+To render this background, we need to pass the camera's parameters to the
+RayTraceShader.
+This includes the camera's world-space position and the inverse
+view-projection matrix, which is used to transform the screen-space coordinates
+into world-space rays.

 ```csharp
 Shader.SetGlobalVector(CameraShaderParams._WorldSpaceCameraPos, camera.transform.position);